The Best HPS Bulbs For Your Garden

 - High Red And Blue Spectral Ratios For Good...

 - Economical (Long Average Life, High Lumen Output,...

 - Made In Germany And Engineered In A Iso9001...

 Analysis: Ushio comes again!
 This time with their Pro Plus Double Ended HPS.
 This lamp is very close in performance to the Best of all Bulbs, the Phillips Green Power Plus DE (which is impossible to find).
 And this is the next best available Double Ended lamp out there with 2100 micromol/s of initial PAR and a guaranteed lifetime of 10,000 hours.

 See prices for the Ushio Pro Plus 1000w bulb at Amazon.

 Analysis: These are very similar bulbs aimed at the same market range.
 They’re supposed to provide the standard no-fuzz HPS experience without any hitches.
 These bulbs will not disappoint anybody for their price.

 Available in 400W, 600W and 1000W options, they seem to have an option for every grower.
 They boast the standard HPS spectrum and are both solid HPS choices for those looking for affordable bulbs.

-It’s even better when you consider that their prices aren’t really that bad either with Ushio bulbs being around 10% more expensive we think that Hortilux have found themselves an unmovable spot at the top of the market.
+It’s even better when you consider that their prices aren’t really that bad.
+With Ushio bulbs being around 10% more expensive, we think that Hortilux has found itself an unmovable spot at the top of the market.